agilecrm/widget-api-html/README.md

 **Arguments:**  nil
 **Response:**  JSON Object

    This function returns the object in the form of json object.
-More details about the structure of contact object is provided in URL section above.
+More details about the structure of contact object is provided at the bottom of this page.

         Eg. var jsonData = agile_crm_get_contact();